 Once the water has travelled through the plywood and insulation, its next top is your ceiling.
 Bubbles will begin to form in your ceiling, leaving water stains and mold across the surface area.
 It will then travel down your walls, creating streak marks and damaged drywall.
 These intrusions become quite an eyesore and take away from the aesthetic of your home.

 If you would like to avoid having repairs done to the interior of your home, being proactive with replacing your roof is always the best solution.
+When you’re ready to replace your roof, you can trust our Toronto roofers to get the job done.

 - Light Fixture and Electrical Issues